 As a team, you will ultimately develop a marketing strategy and plan for a global enterprise in a selected country and for a selected company and product.
-You will provide an "order of magnitude" P & L based on the opportunity assessment your team formulates.
-The keys to this P & L are the revenue justification, the assumptions about selling prices and profits for all channel members and the optimal mix of "push/pull" marketing strategy components.
+You will

 This course integrates and addresses the significant impact of cultural, economic, political, infrastructure and population variables in global marketing management.
 Students will explore marketing issues and marketing implications in a cross-cultural perspective.
 Your market, competitor and cultural investigation will address appropriate opportunity and risk assessment, market entry strategies, and importantly, the implementation of the marketing plan.